Teichlab/tracer/README.md

 * `<file_2>` : fastq file containing #2 mates from paired-end sequencing.
 Do not use if your data are from single-end sequencing.
 * `<cell_name>` : name of the cell.
 This is arbitrary text that will be used for all subsequent references to the cell in filenames/labels etc.
 * `<output_directory>` : directory for output.
 Will be created if it doesn't exist.
 Cell-specific output will go into `/<output_directory>/<cell_name>`.
 This path should be the same for every cell that you want to summarise together.
+* `<resource_dir>`: the directory containing the resources required for alignment.
+ By default this is the `resources` directory in this repository, but can be pointed to a user-built set of resources.

 ##### Options